 Nearpod runs as an app, so students will require a suitable device, such as an Apple or Android mobile phone.
 There is also a web interface, so a desktop or laptop computer can also be used.

-If used in a live lesson, the lecturer will also require a device (we reccomend that the lectern computer is not used to manage Nearpod in the classroom).
+If used in a live lesson, the lecturer will also require a device (we recommend that a lectern computer is not used to manage Nearpod in the classroom).

 Asynchronous (Student Paced)

-The student is given a code to access content in their own time, using the app or the nearpod.com website.
+The student is given a code to access and work through the content in their own time, using the app or the Nearpod.com website.